-The Flora includes accepted names, selected synonyms, literature citations, identification keys, descriptions, chromosome numbers, phenological information, summaries of habitats and geographic ranges, and other biological observations.
-Economic uses, weed status, and conservation status are provided from specified sources.
+The Flora includes accepted names, selected synonyms, literature citations, identification keys, descriptions, phenological information, summaries of habitats and geographic ranges, and other biological observations.
 Each volume contains a bibliography and an index to the taxa included in that volume.
 The treatments, written and reviewed by experts from throughout the systematic botanical community, are based on original observations of herbarium specimens and, whenever possible, on living plants.
 These observations are supplemented by critical reviews of the literature.